The Bordoodle is a fun, loveable, medium-sized dog. They make a great family pet and love to be outdoors.

 Both the Border Collie and the Poodle are known for being some of the most intelligent dogs in the world.
 This is what makes them such great show dogs and trick dogs.

-When you combine the intelligence of the two parent breeds into the hybrid Bordoodle, then you get a dog which is incredibly smart and intelligent.
+When you combine the intelligence of the two-parent breeds into the hybrid Bordoodle, then you get a dog that is incredibly smart and intelligent.

 You can teach your Bordoodle about any trick in the book, and they will learn it twice as fast as most other dogs.

 They tend to be people-pleasers and the possibility of disappointing their masters is not something that they like.